Manual Machining

 drip method

-A manual cutting fluid delivery method in which an operator uses a brush to apply fluid on the workpiece surface.
+A manual coolant-delivery method in which an operator uses a brush to apply fluid on the workpiece surface.
 The drip method is often used with oil-based cutting fluids.

 drive plate

 A plate that is mounted to the spindle to provide the turning force during machining a workpiece between centers.
-The drive plate contains a lathe dog with which the workpiece is clamped.
+Drive plates have slots for attaching a lathe dog, which transmits rotation from the plate to the workpiece.

 DRO

 Digital readout.
 A type of readout that uses an encoder attached to a machine that transfers information to a digital display.
-DRO is capable of very precise measurements.
+Digital readouts can display very precise measurements.

 ductile